ARE YOU READY TO TRAVEL LIGHT? CHECK IT HERE!

-With just a smaller rucksack on your back during the trip you are not necessarily dependent on getting to your hotel first before starting exploring a new place.
+With just a smaller rucksack on your back during the trip you are not necessarily dependent on getting to your hotel first, before starting to explore a new place.
 You may well do some sightseeing on the way.
-You will easily be able to ‘save’ half of another sightseeing day – since you will not have to go back again for this thing.
+In this way you will easily be able to ‘save’ half of another sightseeing day – since you will not have to come back again later for this experience.

-You will be able to save valuable time – allowing you to squeeze in a few other things to see and do as well!
-Especially, if you are only staying at this location for a few days, travelling as light as possible with all its advantages is really worth considering.
-With a minimum of baggage you can exploit your time 100%.
-So you will get to see and experience a max – and get the most out of your stay!
+You will be able to save valuable time – allowing you to squeeze in a few additional things to see and do as well!
+Especially, if you are only staying at this location for a few days, travelling as light as possible with all its advantages is really worth considering when packing.
+With a minimum of baggage you can get the most out of your ‘limited’ time.
+You will see and experience a max – and make the most of your stay!

-To select the piece of luggage you will take with you on your trip will depend on the nature of the trip and your needs.
-The backpacker trip on another continent will naturally require different things than the summer beach holidays, the city break or the local mountain hiking trip.
+Selecting the right piece of luggage to take with you on your trip will depend on the nature of the trip and your needs.
+The backpacker trip on another continent will naturally require other things than the summer beach holidays, the city break or the local mountain hiking trip.
 In each case you will need to make up your mind whether it is a trolley suitcase, a small backpack, an XL backpack – or some other kind of travel bag that will suit you best for that particular trip.

-If you only take with you what you can carry and keep with you all the time, you will minimise the risk of your luggage getting lost on the way.
+If only taking with you what you can carry and keep with you all the time, you will minimise the risk of losing your luggage on the way.
 You will not risk it being delayed because it doesn’t get on the right plane, or that it even completely disappears – maybe forever!

-If you feel inspired to travel light the next time you set out on a trip, you will first need to decide on which type of baggage is apt for you.
+If you feel tempted to try travelling light the next time you set out on a trip, you will firstly need to decide on which type of baggage is apt for you.
 What suits your needs best – suitcase or rucksack?
 What you choose may even be kind of a religion to you!
 Secondly, what is the preferred size of it – how big or small should it be?
 Keep in mind that you want to travel light and STICK TO IT!

 The chosen size of your suitcase or backpack will now determine how much you can bring with you on your trip.
 Nevertheless, you can still do a bit of magic and include a few more things than you maybe first think – by exchanging some of your usual things for lightweight versions!

-1. Only bring the clothing you know you absolutely will need.
+1. Pack light – only bring the clothing you know you absolutely will need.
 If you plan on washing during your trip, you really don’t need to pack a lot of clothes.

 3. A trick can be to put on your ‘thickest’ clothes and ‘heaviest’ shoes when travelling, such that they won’t take up room and weight in your travel bag.